Seven Springs Holistic Retreats

 Mount Leconte

 If you’re looking for a more challenging and longer hike, we recommend this one.
-Plan for a full day and bring lots of water.
-There are a few trails to choose from and a Lodge at the top if you’d like to spend the night (reservations required).
+Plan for a full day and bring lots of water and your own food.
+There are a few trails to choose from and a Lodge at the top if you’d like to spend the night (reservations strictly required).
+All trails can be difficult and steep…and well worth it.

 We like the Alum Cave Bluff trail; it is steeper, shorter and more difficult, but the Bluffs are a must see on your way up.
 To reach the trailhead from the Sugarlands Visitor Center near Gatlinburg, drive 8.7 miles south along Newfound Gap Road.
 The parking area will be on your left.